 Does Hotspot Shield unblock Netflix?

 If you are looking for a VPN for Netflix, Hotspot shield elite may be worth considering.
-I connected to the US VPN server.
-It worked perfectly.
-I connected to the UK server, tried BBC iPlayer and again had no problem.
+I connected to the US VPN server and the service worked perfectly.
+I connected to the UK server, and I was able to unblock BBC iPlayer without any issues.
 This is excellent.
 It demonstrates that the elite version of the VPN works for unblocking content.
 Hotspot Shield is also able to unblock Youtube videos that are restricted in your region.

 IP leaks, WebRTC leaks, and DNS leaks